Empowering Solutions to Transform WasteSphere: Start Today for a Cleaner Future! (2025)

 We also check their public sustainability goals.
 Companies that publish detailed reports and are open about their progress are more trustworthy.

-Questions to ask contractors and how to negotiate greener contracts
+Questions to raise with contractors and ways to negotiate sustainable contracts

 We use a checklist to guide our questions.
 We ask about strategies to reduce contamination, single-stream versus multi-stream options, and how recyclables are sold.